peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

 |  Wallet Instance  |                         | Credential Issuer  |
 |                   |                         |                    |
 +-------------------+                         +--------------------+
 ~~~

-**Step 1 (Status Attestation Request)**: The Wallet Instance sends the Status Attestation Request to the Issuer.
-The request MUST contain the Wallet Instance Attestation with its Proof of Possession and a Credential Proof of Possession JWT, signed  with the private key related to the public key contained within the Credential.
+The Wallet Instance sends the Status Attestation Request to the Issuer.
+The request MUST contain the Credential which is intended to obtain the Status Attestation
+and a Proof of Possession of it, signed  with the private key related to the public key contained within the Credential.

 ~~~
 POST /status HTTP/1.1